plonegovbr/brasil.gov.facetada/README.rst

 ***************************************************************
-`.gov.br: Plugin de Busca Multifacetada`
+`.gov.br: Suporte a Busca Multifacetada`
 ***************************************************************

 .. contents:: Conteúdo